 The Holman Christian Standard Bible (HCSB) renders this passage, “because you will not leave my soul in Hades, or allow your Holy One to see decay.”
 This translation acknowledges that David’s soul went to Hades without assigning Jesus’ soul to the same place.

-This is the last in a series of columns on the afterlife and the unseen realm.
+This is the 10th in a series of articles on the afterlife and the unseen realm.

 But is this true?
 The short answer is no. As Christians, we must gauge all truth claims by the Bible, the ultimate and unchanging measure of reality.